sumandeb003/GraphGPS4HT/README.md

 ]
 ```

 **Note:** If the node features (or edge features) are categorical or discrete, the features need to be one-hot encoded.
 The primary goal of one-hot encoding in this context is to convert discrete, categorical features into a format that can be more easily utilized by machine learning models, especially neural networks.
 Over time, with graph neural network training, these (initial) one-hot vectors can evolve into dense embeddings that capture the network's topology and node relationships.
+For large-scale graphs, directly using one-hot vectors might not be memory efficient.

 **`edge_index`:** a 2xN matrix, where N is the number of edges.
 The first row represents the source nodes, and the second row represents the target nodes.